MIDL-Conference/midl-website-2025/pages/sponsors.md

 -	Five registrations for the entire conference
 -	Acknowledgment during opening and closing address
 -	Named sponsor for the best paper or best poster award
--	Booth in the exhibition space co-located with posters
+-	Booth (6x3 table) adjacent to the Foyer of Douglas at the Guest House (conference venue)
 -	Dedicated sponsor event session on one of the main conference days
 -	Featured position on the online job board